HackEzra/HackEzra/README.md

-Hi, I'm a computer science student with passion in technology world.
+Mathematics and Computer science student with passion in tech world.